 REPLAY RETURN-PATH, and SOURCE IP field that is not an address/IP you normally receive mail from.
 For more information on viewing and understanding email headers, please see View email headers in Webmail.

 How to fight email spoofing

-The first line of defense against this abuse is user education, If a user receives a spoofed message, please advise them to do the following.
+Even with strong email security, the first line of defense against this abuse is user education, If a user receives a spoofed message, please advise them to do the following.

 - Immediately change the password of your email account if you or your users provided that information at any point.

-Spoofing is similar to hand-writing many letters, and signing someone else’s name to it.
+Spoofing is similar to hand-writing many letters and signing someone else’s name to it.
 This makes tracing or tracking the activity extremely difficult.

 If you are an individual and looking to report an abusive email, we recommend reporting email abuse.
 Our anti-abuse specialists will process the complaint and take the necessary remediation steps.
 We take email security seriously and are always happy to discuss best practices for avoiding spam.